Query-Fulfillment/countmaskr/README.md

 | sex   | Male                               |    190 |   1407 |      8 |      2 |           1607 |           1597 |             10 | 96 %                       | 86 %               | 98 %               | 1,597                 | 190           | 1,407         | masked cell                | masked cell        | masked cell        | \<11                  | \<11          | \<11          |
 | sex   | Female                             |     17 |     20 |    511 |      2 |            550 |             37 |            513 | 2 %                        | \<9 %              | \<2 %              | 37                    | \<20          | \<30          | 96 %                       | \<99 %             | masked cell        | 513                   | \<520         | \<11          |
 | sex   | Sex - Other                        |     15 |      7 |      6 |      4 |             32 |             22 |             10 | 1 %                        | \<9 %              | masked cell        | 22                    | \<20          | \<11          | masked cell                | masked cell        | masked cell        | \<11                  | \<11          | \<11          |

+# {placeholder for grant related information}

+This package was developed to support activities of the PCORnet Query Fulfillment team as well as to support research conducted within PEDSnet, A Pediatric Clinical Research Network.
+PCORnet Query Fulfillment is funded through Patient-Centered Outcomes Research Institute (PCORI) award RI-CHOP-01-PS2.
+PEDSnet has been developed with funding from the PCORI; PEDSnet’s participation in PCORnet is funded through PCORI award RI-CHOP-01-PS1.

+The package and its documentation do not necessarily represent PCORI or other organizations participating in, collaborating with, or funding PCORnet.